 Google continues to put a great deal of effort into mobile search and as such we can expect algorithm updates that will target those who are doing things that hinder user experience for mobile users.
 Google has just announced that come January 2017, it will be launching a new algorithm update that will target intrusive interstitials.
-In Google words, “pages where content is not easily accessible to a user on the transition from the mobile search results may not rank as highly.”
-The three types of interstitials that Google will be penalising:

 - Showing a popup that covers the main content, either immediately after the user navigates to a page from the search results, or while they are looking through the page.